 Reviewing your financial plan every year is a chore, but you will stay in better shape in the long run.

-This article was written by Funding Societies, the first peer-to-peer (P2P) financing platform to launch in Malaysia.
+This article was written by Funding Societies, the first debt investment and SME digital financing to launch in Malaysia.
 We provide working capital financing for small and medium-sized enterprises (SMEs); we also offer investment opportunities with returns up to 14% per year.
 To learn more about us, click on our website here.